 If you have around 20 minutes to spare, please do check out the below episode from Naruto Shippuuden before moving on.

 Naruto Shippuuden is one of my all-time favorite shows.
-The most recent episode, “Attack of the Shadow Clones” (like the Star Wars pun?), is quite symbolic if you take the time to analyze it.
+The most recent episode, “Revenge of the Shadow Clones”, is quite symbolic if you take the time to analyze it.

 Responsible Use of Power